thomase1234/esphome-fake-xemex-csmb/README.md

 4. Add new device in HomeAssistant.
 5. Now you should be able to set the ctXcurrent numbers.
 When you set them using HomeAssistant, the values are also reported to your Wallbox.
 6. Setup an automation to configure the charge speed.
 Here you can find a [charge automation](/charge_automation.yaml)
+7. Set the input_number main_maximal_current to the correct value

 ## Interesting info